Skip to content

 • Inventory the person’s property.

-• The person’s assets like cash, refund checks, health care reimbursements, and retirement plans and life insurance payable to the estate get listed in Attachment 1 to the Inventory and Appraisal.
+• The person’s assets like cash, refund checks, health care reimbursements, retirement plans, and life insurance payable to the estate get listed in Attachment 1 to the Inventory and Appraisal.

 • The personal representative lists a value for each asset listed in Attachment 1.